 What type of soil works best for planting tea?

 Camellia sinensis grows in acidic soils, ideally with a pH of 4.5-6.
 This is similar to the kind of soil where blueberries thrive, so if those are growing well on your garden plot, you can probably grow tea too.
 To prevent the roots from rotting, you'll need adequate drainage.
 In wetter sites, consider using a raised bed with extra compost amendments.

 How far apart should plants be spaced?

 For hedge plantings in a production setting, individual saplings can be spaced between 1.5 feet to 3 feet apart.
 But for regular, at-home gardens with just a few plants, allow for at least five feet in between each plant.
 We suggest pruning frequently to encourage branching and numerous growing tips—optimal tea plucking conditions!

 How much light does a tea plant need?

 Tea plants grow best in the mountains, which offer cycles of strong sunlight and heavy rains.
-Here in the Pacific Northwest, try for sites with full sun to partial shade.
+Here in the Pacific Northwest, try for sites with full sun.
 Try to avoid garden plots that are fully shaded, as they need at least some sunlight to become hardy, vigorous plants.

 How much water does a tea plant need?

 For the first two years, before the plant is well-established, water two or three times each week throughout the summer.
 When young saplings, they need a significant amount of water, so ensure the entire root ball is soaked through before turning off the spigot.
 Once the plant is more established, watering regularly during dry summers will encourage more growth of new shoots, but take care not to overwater.

 What are tea flowers used for?

 Where can I buy a tea plant?

 Minto Island sometimes sells tea saplings for those who can visit their farm stand near Portland, Oregon.
 Some other resources for purchasing saplings and seeds:

 - Camellia Forest Nursery